UmbraTek/ut_arm_ros/readme.md

 ```

-# 6. Run RViz and connect with utra
+# 6. Run Rviz and connect with utra
 You can connect with utra and controll it in rviz.
 **Pay Attention** you need to very be careful the **Trajectory planning** in rviz , you must **Play** before the **Excute** every time to make sure that the generated trajectory is not **Collision**.
 We suggest that make utra with a good posture by select the **init** posture in **MotionPlanning->Planning->Goal state**.
 For Safe on Execute, we suggest you set the Velocity and Accel smaller first.
 ![init](./doc/init.png)